ufo-kit/ufo-filters/docs/filters.rst

         which decreases the influence of pixels towards the corners of the patches.

+    .. gobj:prop:: fast:boolean

+        Use a fast version of the algorithm described in [#]_.
+The only difference in the result from the classical algorithm is that there is no Gaussian profile used and from the nature of the fast algorithm, floating point precision errors might occur for large images.

     .. gobj:prop:: addressing-mode:enum

         Addressing mode specifies the behavior for pixels falling outside the original image.
 See OpenCL ``sampler_t`` documentation for more information.

+    .. [#]
+        J. Darbon, A. Cunha, T.F.
+Chan, S. Osher, and G.J.
+Jensen, *Fast nonlocal filtering applied to electron cryomicroscopy* in 5th IEEE International Symposium on Biomedical Imaging: From Nano to Macro, 2008, pp. 1331-1334.
+DOI:10.1109/ISBI.2008.4541250

 Horizontal interpolation